 Although my main focus is to find the most authentic and expressive producers of native varietals all around Europe, I also have a strong respect for the heritage of each region and the commitment of families who have persevered to continue their viticultural activities.
 A supreme example of the latter is the mere existence of Bodegas Estevez over what is now four generations of twists and turns, along with unfortunately a long period of turmoil in Spain.

 Grape growing for the Estevez family began in Bierzo in the early 20th century starting with the great-grandfather Ramon.
-The economic difficulties in Spain after the first World War then resulted in Ramon immigrating to Brazil to find work but to continue his connection with his family's land and heritage, he would use his savings to continue adding to the family's vineyard parcels in Bierzo.
+The economic difficulties in Spain after the first World War then resulted in Ramon immigrating to Brazil to find work.
+Ramon continued his connection with his family's land and heritage, however, by using his savings to continue adding to the family's vineyard parcels in Bierzo.

 During such difficult times, his wife and children remained in Bierzo, including his son Antonio who would develop into a prolific writer.
-The next twist and turn and turmoil in Spain happened during the Spanish Civil war and where, Antonio, as a thoughtful and intelligent writer, was opposed to the Franco regime and was forced to escape from Bierzo shortly before he would have been arrested and he then immigrated to Mexico.
+The next twist and turn and turmoil in Spain happened during the Spanish Civil war and where, Antonio, as a thoughtful and intelligent writer, was opposed to the Franco regime.
+His political activities then resulted in him being forced to escape from Bierzo shortly before he would have been arrested and he then immigrated to Mexico.
 Continuing the heritage of his father, however, he ensured that his family's vineyard holdings remained intact until a hopefully better time.

 The third generation, led by Antonio's son Helios, who even after also immigrating to Mexico to meet his exiled father, continued the family's ownership of its vineyards and he was also a prolific poet.
 The fourth generation which is led by Helios's son, Helio, along with his siblings Carlos, Nandy, and Laura, then made the decision around 20 years ago to transition from selling the grapes from their vineyards each year into making wine.
 An interesting history of the family is also on a YouTube video.

 For the initial wine selections, I have chosen two Mencias and one Godello.
-During my visit to the winery this year, however, I also found a significant amount of "buried treasured" in the form of spectacular limited production Mencia cuvees from individual vineyard parcels that are maturing in casks that I would hope to import when they are released in the future.
+During my initial visit to the winery, however, I also found a significant amount of "buried treasure" in the form of spectacular limited production Mencia cuvees from individual vineyard parcels that are maturing in casks that I would hope to import when they are released in the future.